flemay/3musketeers/GUIDELINES.md

 ### Target dependencies

-To make the Makefile easier to read avoid having many target dependencies: `target: a b c`.
-Restrict the dependencies only to `target` and not `_target`
+To make the Makefile easier to read, avoid having many target dependencies: `target: a b c`.
+Restrict the dependencies only to `target` and not `_target`.

 ```Makefile
 test: $(ENVFILE) $(GOLANG_DEPS_DIR)